wakululuu/tp/docs/UserGuide.md

 * The pay is given as hourly pay rate.

 Examples:
-* `worker add n/John hp/98765432 a/21 Lower Kent Ridge Rd, Singapore 119077 r/Cashier p/7` Adds a cashier named John whose pay is $7/hr.
+* `worker-add n/John hp/98765432 a/21 Lower Kent Ridge Rd, Singapore 119077 r/Cashier p/7` Adds a cashier named John whose pay is $7/hr.
 His phone number is 98765432 and he lives at 21 Lower Kent Ridge Rd, Singapore 119077.

-* `worker add n/Tom hp/87654321 a/22 Bong Keng Road, #01–01 r/Burger Flipper r/Cleaner p/7.50` Adds a worker named Tom who is able to be a Burger Flipper or a Cleaner, whose pay is $7.50/hr.
+* `worker-add n/Tom hp/87654321 a/22 Bong Keng Road, #01–01 r/Burger Flipper r/Cleaner p/7.50` Adds a worker named Tom who is able to be a Burger Flipper or a Cleaner, whose pay is $7.50/hr.
 His phone number is 87654321 and he lives at Bong Keng Road, #01–01.

-### Listing all workers: `worker list`
+### Listing all workers: `worker-list`

 Shows a list of all workers in the McScheduler.

-Format: `worker list`
+Format: `worker-list`

-### Editing a worker: `worker edit`
+### Editing a worker: `worker-edit`

 Edits an existing worker in the McScheduler.

-Format: `worker edit WORKER_INDEX [hp/PHONE_NUMBER] [a/ADDRESS] [n/NAME] [p/HOURLY_PAY] [r/ROLE]...`
+Format: `worker-edit WORKER_INDEX [hp/PHONE_NUMBER] [a/ADDRESS] [n/NAME] [p/HOURLY_PAY] [r/ROLE]...`

 * Edits the worker at the specified `WORKER_INDEX`.
 The worker index refers to the index number shown in the displayed worker list.
 The worker index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.